Key Person System

 Children are encouraged to enjoy meal times as social occasions, using good table manners and sensible behaviour.

-In Preschool, the children participate in helping to lay the table and wash their pots.
+In Toddler 1 and Preschool, the children also participate in helping to wash and dry their pots.

 The 7 areas of Learning and Development